jorgemanrubia/rails-test-speed-experiment/README.md

 This is a simple experiment to compare the speed of running Rails integration and system tests.

 It uses a Rails 5.2 app that will respond to `/test/<label>` rendering `<label>` in a paragraph.
-With that in place, it runs the following tests:
+It will run 100 simple integration and system tests to compare the results.

 ## Integration test